bbutler-tssg/phd-thesis-template/README.md

 [option]  clean: removes temporary files - no filename required

-**Known bug: the shell script needs to be updated to handle the new glossaries process**

 ### Using the batch file on Windows OS (PDFLaTeX)

 *    Open command prompt and navigate to the directory with the tex file.
 Run: